rcortes-b/rcortes-b/README.md

 ### 🧠 About Me

 - 🎓 I studied at <strong>42</strong>, a project-based, peer-to-peer coding school focused on self-directed learning.
-- 💻 My main interests are system administration, kernel and low-level development, as well as building startup-style apps.
+- 💻 My main interests are Linux systems, DevOps, cloud infrastructure, and exploring kernel internals.
 - 🛠️ I’m comfortable working with <strong>C</strong>, <strong>C++</strong>, and UNIX-based environments.
-- 🌱 Currently deepening my understanding of systems programming and low-level development tools.
+- 🌱 Currently deepening my understanding of infrastructure automation, scalable platforms and kernel development.
 - 🚀 I’m looking for my first professional opportunity as a developer or systems technician where I can learn and contribute.
 - 📫 Feel free to contact me at: [raulcortes.dev@gmail.com](mailto:raulcortes.dev@gmail.com)